 In 1991, the Tabletop Game Amber Diceless Role Playing

-was released.
+was announced but never released.
 There was supposedly a prequel series in 2002-2006 by another author... but they never happened

 , as confirmed by George R. R. Martin